 When Covid 19 arose worldwide, she saw the rise of a new Global issue; the increased (mainly economic) inequality due to insufficient access to good information about the virus among vulnerable citizens.
 Inés started a TV channel and a FAQ page, providing helpful information about COVID 19, to take responsibility and increase awareness and access for all societies.
-On these platforms, she gives young people of different communities around the world the chance to share their stories about their experience and the impact of COVID 19 on their lives.
-The initiatives started off in French, but have now also been translated to English to increase the reach worldwide.
+On these platforms, she gives young people of different communities around the world the chance to share their stories.
+Stories about their experience and the impact of COVID 19 on their lives.
+The initiatives started off in French, but by now are also available in English to increase the reach worldwide.

 Solution oriented: Basima Abdulrahman

 In AIESEC’s definition of being solution oriented, two key aspects are ‘showing resilience in challenging times’ and ‘transmitting positivity throughout uncertain times’.
-When the second biggest city of Iraq was destroyed in the Iraq and USA attempt to chase ISIS out of her country, Basima Abdulrahman saw this as an opportunity to evolve the city to a more sustainable one.
+When the second biggest city of Iraq was destroyed Basima Abdulrahman saw this as an opportunity to evolve the city to a more sustainable one.
 With her background in Structural Engineering, she envisioned the need to rebuild the city as a chance to ensure the use of sustainable materials and designs.
-This mindset shows the resilience and positivity of the young designer and enabled her to contribute to the battle against the climate change crisis.
-Due to the still unstable situation in Iraq, her design and plans have not been executed yet, but she had it her mission to build the first sustainable city in her country.
+This mindset shows the resilience and positivity of the young designer.
+That’s what enabled her to contribute to the battle against the climate change crisis.
+Due to the still unstable situation in Iraq, she couldn’t execute her design and plans yet, but she had it her mission to build the first sustainable city in her country.

 Self aware: Jaylen Arnold

 His inner desire to stop bullying, for him and many others, fueled his initiative for ‘Jaylen’s challenge’.
-With this initiative, he travels to schools all over the USA to talk to over 100.000 young kids about the effects of bullying.
+With this initiative, he travels to schools all over the USA.
+Through that he reaches over 100.000 young kids about the effects of bullying.
 His main goal is to challenge children to treat each other differently and to give a voice to the kids who thought they had none.
-From a young age, Jaylen was aware of his disabilities, but does not see himself as diabled, but rather “differently abled”.
+From a young age, Jaylen was aware of his disabilities.
+However, he does not see himself as disabled, but rather “differently abled”.
 His experience gave him the ability to speak up for thousands of children who don’t feel comfortable speaking up themselves.
 This way, he focused on his strengths and his ability to empower others.

-One thing I realised doing my research for this blog, is how every young leadership initiative is aligned with the Sustainable Development Goals, by the UN, by reducing inequalities (SDG 10), contributing to more sustainable cities and communities (SDG 11) or fighting for climate action (SDG 13).
+I realized during my research for this blog, how every young leadership initiative alignes with the Sustainable Development Goals, by the UN.
+Firstly, by reducing inequalities (SDG 10).
+Secondly, by contributing to more sustainable cities and communities (SDG 11).
+Or lastly, fighting for climate action (SDG 13).
 This instant alignment makes the impact of these initiatives even more valuable to shaping a better future and world.
 Just like these four young leaders, there are thousands of young people out in the world, sharing their stories and ideas to make a difference.
-Everyone has the potential to be a leader and by becoming more self-aware, knowing how to empower others, positioning yourself as a world citizen and being solution oriented when life gets tough, you can shape a better future and be the change you want to see in the world.
+Everyone has the potential to be a leader!
+By investing in yourself and your leadership skills: self-awareness, empowering others, being a world citizen and solution-orientedness.
+When life gets tough, you can shape a better future and be the change you want to see in the world.